AI-HELP/sdk-ios-example/README—EN.md

 ## 1.1.14 (latest)

-1, Add interface `setSDKLanguage`
+1, Add interface `setSDKLanguage`<br />
-2, when support vertical and horizontal screen display, can be forced vertical screen display <br />
+2, when support vertical and horizontal screen display, can be forced vertical screen display

 ## 1.1.13